Gilbert Municipal Court

 The court has one part time Spanish interpreter who works limited hours during the court’s operational day and is available via telephone on weekends to assist Spanish speaking in-custody defendants.
 This interpreter is available for direct assistance for incoming telephone calls, at the service counter and in our courtrooms.
 This interpreter is also responsible for scheduling the court’s interpreting needs for civil and criminal court proceedings.

-The court maintains contracts with interpreting agencies and individual interpreters to ensure an availability of qualified and diverse interpreting services designed to meet our customers’ specific needs.
-Our most common language needs include: Spanish, Vietnamese, Chinese, Korean and Russian.
+The court utilizes interpreting agencies and individual interpreters to ensure an availability of qualified and diverse interpreting services designed to meet our customers’ specific needs.

-The court has six bilingual Spanish speaking staff members and one staff member who speaks English, Spanish, Portuguese and Italian.
+The court has six bilingual Spanish speaking staff members and staff members who speak Portuguese, Italian, Hindi, Urdu and Bengali.
 These staff members are available to assist customers on the telephone, at the court service counter and in our courtrooms at the initial appearance or arraignment stage of case processing.
 Our staff members do not provide language assistance to LEP individuals beyond the arraignment stage of case unless it becomes necessary to advise the customer of an inability to proceed due in the rare instance that the interpreter becomes unavailable.

 The court’s main line auto-attendant directs Spanish speaking callers to a specific line that is answered by bilingual personnel proficient in Spanish.